birdandhike.com logo

 Habitat Type

 The habitat type over most of the wilderness area is typical of the Upper Sonoran (Mojave Desert Scrub) Life Zone, where species such as Creosote Bush, White Bursage, Mojave Yucca, and Barrel Cactus are common.
 At higher elevations, Blackbrush is also common.
 In washes such as in Pahranagat Wash, Honey Mesquite, Catclaw Acacia, Saltcedar are common.
-Some uncommon species, such as Butterfly Bush (Buddleja utahensis), are common here.
+Some uncommon species, such as Butterfly Bush, are common here.

 Arrow Canyon Range Wilderness Area